-Further metallurgical test work has commenced on samples of graphite material to examine the potential suitability of the Burke Project graphite for use in electric vehicle (EV) batteries.
-The results of this test work are expected in the December 2018 quarter.
+Metallurgical test work has continued this quarter on samples of graphite material from the Burke Graphite Project, to examine the potential suitability of the Burke Project graphite for use in electric vehicle (EV) batteries.

+The results of this test work are expected in the December 2018 guarter.